Tower house: Europe

-Scotland has many fine examples of medieval tower houses, including Crathes Castle, Craigievar Castle and Castle Fraser, and in the unstable Scottish Marches along the border between England and Scotland the peel tower was the typical residence of the wealthy, with others being built by the government.
+Scotland has many fine examples of medieval tower houses, including Drum Castle, Craigievar Castle and Castle Fraser, and in the unstable Scottish Marches along the border between England and Scotland the peel tower was the typical residence of the wealthy, with others being built by the government.
 In 17th century Scotland these castles became the pleasure retreats of the upper classes.
 While able to adopt a military nature, they were furnished for comfort and social interaction.

-Tower houses are commonly found in northern Spain, especially in the Southern Basque Country, some of them dating to the 8th century.
-They were mainly used as noble residences and were able to provide shelter against enemies, starting with the Arabs and later Castile and Aragon.
+Tower houses are commonly found in northern Spain, especially in Navarre and the Basque Country, some of them dating to the 8th century.
+They were mainly used as noble residences and were able to provide shelter against enemies, starting with the Muslims and later Aragón and Castile.
 Due to complex legal charters, few had boroughs attached to them, thus they are usually found standing alone in some strategic spot like a crossroad, rather than on a height.
 During the petty wars among the Basque nobles from 1379 to 1456, the upper floors (with defensive capacity) of most of them were demolished.
 Few have survived unscathed to the present day.
 Since then they have been used only as residences by their traditional noble owners (Saint Ignatius of Loyola was born in one of them, which stands to this day) or converted into farmhouses.

-To the west of the Basque Country, in Cantabria and Asturias similar tower houses are found.
-Furthest west in the Iberian peninsula in Galicia, medieval tower houses are in the origin of many Modern Age pazos, noble residences as well as strongholds.
+To the west of the Basque Country, in Cantabria and Asturias, similar tower houses are found.
+Furthest west in Spain, in Galicia, medieval tower houses are in the origin of many Modern Age pazos, noble residences as well as strongholds.

 Large numbers of tower houses can be found across Portugal, particularly in the north of the country.
 By the 15th century they had lost their military or residential uses, and were often either expanded into larger manors or converted into hunting lodges for the aristocracy.

 A feature peculiar to Germany is the few preserved tower houses of Ratisbon, reminiscent of those in San Gimignano.

-In the Balkans, a distinctive type of tower house (kule) was built during the Ottoman occupation, developed in the 17th century by both Christians and Muslims in a period of decline of Ottoman authority and insecurity.
+Distinctive tower houses were built in the Balkans since the Middle Ages.
+They became very widespread in the 17th century, built by both Christians and Muslims in a period of decline of Ottoman authority and insecurity.
 The tower house served the purpose of protecting the extended family.

 In the Baltic states, the Teutonic Order and other crusaders erected fortified tower houses in the Middle Ages, locally known as "vassal castles", as a means of exercising control over the conquered areas.
 These tower houses were typically not intended to be used in any major military actions.
 For this purpose, the crusaders relied on a number of larger order castles.
 A number of such tower houses still exist, well-preserved examples include Purtse, Vao and Kiiu castles in Estonia.